sands-lab/colext/README.md

 Coming soon...

 # Accessing the CoLExT server
 Currently, the CoLExT server is not reachable through a public IP.
-To simplify the access to the server we're using [ZeroTier](https://www.zerotier.com/) to create a virtual private network.
+To enable access to the server, we're using [ZeroTier](https://www.zerotier.com/) to create a virtual private network.
+This allows external users to interact with the server as if they were directly on the same private network.

 ### Connect to CoLExT server:
 1. [Install ZeroTier](https://www.zerotier.com/download/).